The NEOS Server offers AlphaECP for the solution of mixed-integer nonlinear

 If you are unfamiliar with GAMS, the

-GAMS Documentation includes
+GAMS Documentation includes a

-a GAMS Tutorial and User's Guide.
+GAMS Tutorial and

 Examples of models in GAMS format can be found in the

-GAMS model library and an
+GAMS model library.

-The NEOS Server initially limits the amount of output generated in the
+By default, the NEOS Server limits the amount of output generated in the

-listing file by turning off the symbol and unique element list, symbol
+listing file by turning off the symbol and unique element list, symbol cross

 references, and restricting the rows and columns listed to zero.
+This

-behavior can be changed by specifying the appropriate options
+behavior can be changed by specifying the appropriate options in the model

-in the model file.
+file.
 See the

-documentation on the
+documentation on GAMS output

 for further information.